Transportation Improvement Program

-The annually developed Transportation Improvement Program (TIP), produced by the Bismarck-Mandan MPO, identifies federally funded transportation improvements in the area over a four year time frame.
+The Transportation Improvement Program (TIP), developed and produced annually by the Bismarck-Mandan MPO, identifies federally funded transportation improvements in the area over a four year time frame.
 Federal regulations require each MPO to develop a TIP for projects using Federal transportation funding sources.
 The TIP is developed on an annual basis in cooperation with the MPO area member jurisdictions, transit provider, and the North Dakota Department of Transportation.

 The TIP may be modified at any time consistent with the procedures established in the Bismarck-Mandan MPO Public Participation Plan.
-Projects included within the TIP must be consistent with the current Long Range Transportation Plan.
+Projects included within the TIP must be consistent with the current Metropolitan Transportation Plan.

 Adopted in 2010 and updated in 2014, the TIP Development Guide identifies the processes and associated time frames involved in the annual TIP development.
 Generally, the TIP is comprised of projects/programs funded through a variety of federal transportation funding sources for roadway, bicycle and pedestrian, and transit improvements.